awsdocs/aws-systems-manager-user-guide/doc_source/run-command-setting-up.md

 # Setting up Run Command<a name="run-command-setting-up"></a>

-Before you can manage nodes by using Run Command, a capability of AWS Systems Manager, configure an AWS Identity and Access Management \(IAM\) user policy for any user who will run commands\.
+Before you can manage nodes by using Run Command, a capability of AWS Systems Manager, configure an AWS Identity and Access Management \(IAM\) policy for any user who will run commands\.

 You must also configure your nodes for Systems Manager\.
 For more information, see [Setting up AWS Systems Manager](systems-manager-setting-up.md)\.